ekomsSavior/ranger/README.md

 **A Malleable, Cross-Platform C2 Framework with WordPress Mimicry & DNS Exfiltration**

-Ranger is a professional-grade command and control framework designed for red team operations, security research, and adversary simulation.
+Ranger is a command and control framework designed for red team operations, security research, and adversary simulation.
 It features a three-stage deployment model, advanced evasion techniques, and a modular payload architecture that works across Windows, Linux, macOS, Android, and iOS.

 ##  Key Features